Exploring the Cognitive Gap and the Potential of XR Technologies

 Supported by the powerful viewing tools within the Visualization Experience, and recording interactions for wider cascade and action, the Training Guides Experience enables a new level of understanding about digital manufacturing, interacting at full scale within familiar workspaces, optimizing the production processes, and enabling the repeated practice of assembly activities to reduce manufactured cost.

 It’s common sense that product development and manufacturing engineers should work together to develop a product that performs flawlessly and is manufactured (and assembled) in the most effective way.
-Both the Production Layout Experience and Production Build Experiences take advantage of the same collaboration functions introduced in the Design Review Experience.
+Both the Factory Layout Experience and Work Instructions Experiences take advantage of the same collaboration functions introduced in the Design Review Experience.
 The power of the Digital Realities toolset enables distributed groups of engineers to interact through the immersive experience of XR technologies, closing the cognitive distance for all involved, and providing a unique collaborative workspace.